UBC-MOAD/docs/python_packaging/pkg_structure.rst

        .. _conda environments: https://docs.conda.io/projects/conda/en/latest/

     #.
-On HPC clusters we use install our packages using the `"user scheme" for installation`_ in combination with `"Editable" Installs`_,
+On HPC clusters we install our packages using the `"user scheme" for installation`_ in combination with `"Editable" Installs`_,
        that is,
        :command:`python3 -m pip install --user -e`.
        That enables job scripts running on compute nodes to find our package command-line interfaces without having to include the step of activating the environments in which the packages are installed.